Predictions of a fundamental statistical picture: Transformation to Lorentzian path integral: fermions

 One may perform calculations in either the path-integral formulation or the equivalent canonical formulation, which can now be obtained in the standard way: Let us use the notation $\int_{a}^{b}$ to indicate that the fields in a path integral are specified to begin in a state $\left\vert a\right\rangle $ at time $t_{a}$ and end in state $\left\vert b\right\rangle $ at time $t_{b}$, and also to indicate that a path integral showing these limits has its conventional definition (so that it may differ by a normalization constant from $Z_{f}^{L}$ as defined above).
 Then the Hamiltonian $H_{f}$ is defined by

-as in (9.14) of Ref. \cite{peskin}.
 I.e., the time evolution operator $U_{f}\left( t_{b},t_{a}\right) $ is defined to have the same effect as the path integral over intermediate states, and it is then straightforward to reverse the usual logic which leads from canonical quantization to path-integral quantization~\cite{peskin,weinberg}.